Latest update: 10 February, 2026

 EU AI Act

-- Status: this act is not yet in force, but if passed, compliance will be mandatory for companies within the European Union that develop, implement, or use AI systems.
+- Status: compliance is mandatory for companies within the European Union that develop, implement, or use AI systems.

-- Content: the EU AI Act is a proposed European Union regulation aimed at regulating AI systems.
-It classifies AI applications based on their risks (unacceptable, high, limited, and minimal risk) and sets specific requirements for AI systems where there is high risk.
+- Content: the EU AI Act is a European Union regulation aimed at regulating AI systems.
+It classifies AI applications based on their risks (unacceptable, high, limited, and minimal risk) and sets specific requirements for AI systems that pose a high risk.

 - The goal: to ensure the safety and fundamental rights of citizens and to promote ethical and trustworthy development and use of AI in the EU.